Welcome to the Psychological Services Center (PSC) at the University at Buffalo.

 For a complete list of local resources, please call 211 or text your zip code to 898-211.

-The PSC is working to implement additional services specifically for those community members affected.
+The Psychological Services Center is working to implement additional services specifically for those community members affected.
 Please check back soon for additional information.

 The Psychological Services Center (PSC) is a training and research clinic for the Clinical Psychology program in the Department of Psychology at the University at Buffalo.
 The Clinical Psychology program is accredited by the American Psychological Association, and is dedicated to providing exceptional training to our clinical psychology doctoral students.
 Doctoral students are supervised by faculty members in the department and practicing psychologists in the community.